NRCHKB/NRCHKB.github.io/content/wiki/service/irrigation-system/index.md

 Updated 30 September 2021, [@crxporter](https://github.com/crxporter)

-This is a variation of [this setup](https://nrchkb.github.io/wiki/service/valve/#4-zone-sprinkler-connected-to-opensprinkler) but is using the `IrrigationSystem` service.
+This is a variation of [this example]({{< ref "/wiki/service/valve#4-zone-sprinkler-connected-to-opensprinkler" >}} "Multi valves example") but is using the `IrrigationSystem` service.
 It ends up being quite similar but with some key differences to combine it into an "Irrigation System" instead of 4 individual valves.

 **Prerequisites**

 If you want to simply copy-paste this into your nodered setup, you will need to do these things first:
-1. Install OpenSprinkler on the same machine as your Node-RED instance.
-Ideally this would be a raspberry pi.
+1. Install [OpenSprinkler](https://opensprinkler.com) on the same machine as your Node-RED instance.
+Ideally this would be a `Raspberry Pi`.
 This is important because this setup is polling OpenSprinkler every one second at `localhost:8080`
 2. Remove the password from your OpenSprinkler setup
 3. Create at least one program in OpenSprinkler.
 It does not have to be enabled but it should exist.